krangelov/daison/doc/tutorial.md

 courses = table "courses"
           `withForeignKey` students_course
 ```
 In this version, for each student we store not just a list of grades but also the ids of the corresponding courses.
 This means that by loading the data for a student, we immediately see in which courses he/she is involved.
-There is still an index `students_course` which lets us to quickly do the opposite, i.e. find which students are involve in a given course.
+There is still an index `students_course` which lets us to quickly do the opposite, i.e. find which students are involved in a given course.

-The problem is that if someone deletes a course the data for all involved students will hold a dangling key to a non existent course.
+The problem is that if someone deletes a course, the data for all involved students will hold a dangling key to a non existent course.
 This is solved by using the primitive:
 ```haskell
 withForeignKey :: Table a -> Index b (Key a) -> Table a
 ```
 on the `courses` table.
 This tells Daison that whenever someone deletes a course it must check in the given index whether there is a student refering to that course.
-If there are reference, an exception will be thrown which will also roll back the transaction.
+If there are reference, an exception will be thrown which will also rolls back the transaction.

-Sometimes we don't want to disable the deletion, since another way to keep the consistancy is to change the refences.
+Sometimes we don't want to disable the deletion and another way to keep the consistancy is to change the references.
 For that purpose there are two more primitives:
 ```haskell
 withCascadeDelete :: Data b => Table a -> Index b (Key a) -> Table a withCascadeUpdate :: Data b => Table a -> (Index b (Key a), Key a -> b -> b) -> Table a
 ```
-If we had used cascade deletion, then together with the deleted course Daison will also automatically delete all students who are enrolled in the course.
+If we had used cascade deletion, then, together with the deleted course, Daison will also automatically delete all students who are enrolled in the course.
 Cascade update on the other hand will update the rows for all enrolled students with the provided function.
 For instance the function can remove the reference to that course together with the grade.

 Neither the cascade delete nor the cascade update scenario are good designs for the students example, but they are useful in other cases.
 Consider for instance that we store books and chapter titles.
 Each chapter belongs to a given book, so if we delete a book then it makes sense to delete the associated chapters as well.